The Acme Brewery of San Francisco was established in 1907 by

 The Cascade label (below) is a 1933 version from Acme's SF

-plant, which was (dba) the Cereal Products Refining Corporation from
+plant, which was doing business as the Cereal Products Refining Corporation from

-brand (above) Cascade enjoyed limited release to appeal to the
+brand (above) Cascade enjoyed a limited release to appeal to the

 pre-Prohibition patrons who may have had some brand loyalty.